Aryan-Jain-1710/CS355-Project/README.md

 4. **Signature Verification:** Upon receiving messages, participants verify the RSA signatures to authenticate the source of each file.
 If a signature is not verified correctly, all computations are ceased and the connection is closed.

-5. **Similarity Check:** After successfully exchanging files, a similarity check is performed using the `sim_check` function, and each participant is shown how many and the contents of which of their files are in common with the other participant.
+5. **Similarity Check:** After successfully exchanging files, a similarity check is performed using the `sim_check2()` function, and each participant is shown how many and the contents of which of their files are in common with the other participant.

 ---
 ### Dependencies